CHAPTER 3: SHINE YOUR TRUTH

 Create a "My personal symbols" board on your Pinterest and find images that represent these magical signs in your life!
 They can be elements of nature, animal guides, objects, numbers, primitive symbols, abstract shapes...
 They can be symbols that repeatedly show up for you, in your life, in your art... or simply that you love and feel drawn to.
-Below is a starting point from our "Atelier" Pinterest page , as well as inspiration for your "found story" journaling and grid composition!
+Click below for some inspiring starting points on symbols, found stories and grid composition:

 "WINGS OF LIGHT"

 One of the things I love, in art as in life, is the "dance" of intuition and structure.
 Probably because I feel that it reconciles parts of ourselves that are often seen as opposites: soul and mind, right brain and left brain, masculine and feminine, the outer adult person and the inner child...
 I feel like this kind of approach invites wholeness and harmony.
 Plus it's really fun!

 In this project you are invited to choose a personal symbol that appeals to you (because if it does, it most certainly means that it has something to tell you!).
 I chose the butterfly because it's a symbol I love, one that has kept coming back in my life since I was a little girl, and in my art since I started painting.
 It showed up unexpectedly in my Soul Board from chapter one, and when a symbol does that, I know better than to ignore it...